ccb-hms/scDiagnostics/README.md

 R version tested: 4.2.3 (2023-03-15)

-To use the scDiagnosis package, you need the following R packages
+To use the scDiagnostics package, you need the following R packages
 installed:

 - SingleCellExperiment